-Online grocery shopping is more popular than ever, with huge names like Amazon even getting in on the action.
+Online grocery shopping is more popular than ever especially now that social distancing has become a part of our lives.
 With so many options to choose from, we take a look at what's on offer and help you decide which service is best for you.

 Which stores offer online grocery shopping?

-There is quite a range of supermarkets and other retailers offering online groceries in the UK, as listed below.
+There is quite a range of supermarkets and other retailers offering online groceries in the UK, including these:

 If you enjoy slowly browsing the aisles of Waitrose looking for something to inspire your culinary imagination, then online grocery shopping might not be for you.

-On the other hand, if the thought of marshalling a couple of toddlers past inconveniently placed confectionary shelves, all while trying to steer a determinedly wayward shopping trolley fills you with horror, well, online grocery shopping is probably going to be the best choice.
+On the other hand, if the thought of marshalling a couple of toddlers past inconveniently placed confectionery shelves, all while trying to steer a determinedly wayward shopping trolley fills you with horror, well, online grocery shopping is probably going to be the best choice.
 Not to mention the fact that you'll save an hour or so of your precious time.

 The chances are you have probably already developed some kind of affiliation with a supermarket brand and shop regularly at one location.
 This could be due to the fact it’s nearby, offers good parking, has the foods you prefer, or you align yourself with its values.